ECuiDev/obsidian-quiz-generator/README.md

 ### Miscellaneous

 - Select the [scroll](https://lucide.dev/icons/scroll-text) icon in the Generator UI to re-open the most recently generated quiz.
-- I recommend saving all generated questions because you cannot re-open them in the Quiz UI once you close the Generator UI.

 ## Coming Soon